Karlovy Vary Region: Black Triangle

 The region is the home of two power stations, Vřesová and Tisová, both in the Sokolov District.
 The region is also part of the so-called Black Triangle, an area of heavy industrialization and environmental damage on the three-way border of Poland, Germany, and the Czech Republic.

 Transport

 The Karlovy Region is served by Karlovy Vary Airport, which handled more than 100,000 passengers in 2012.
 The region is also home to two other airports, neither of which are used for passenger flights.
 These are Cheb Airport, the oldest airport in the country, and Mariánské Lázně Airport.

 The region lacks any motorways.
 The unfinished R6 expressway passes through the region, linking Cheb and Karlovy Vary to Prague.
 The length of operated railway lines in the region is 493 km.

 Education

 The Czech University of Life Sciences Prague opened a centre in the village of Dalovice in the Karlovy Vary District in 2007.
-The private College of Karlovy Vary is also located in the region, in addition to regional centres of the Banking Institute / College of Banking in Karlovy Vary and the University of West Bohemia in Cheb and Sokolov.
+The private College of Karlovy Vary is also located in the region, in addition to regional centres of the Ambis University in Karlovy Vary and the University of West Bohemia in Cheb and Sokolov.